 It’s important to work with a reputable company when it comes to repairing your credit.

 Here is an extensive comparison of the top credit repair companies so that you can find the best one for your situation.

 Debt collectors are not the most beloved companies in our society.
 Unsurprisingly, Accelerated Financial Solutions falls right in line with this.

 They are unpopular among those they contact and have complaints to prove it.

-Accelerated Financial Solutions has had 36 complaints filed with the Consumer Financial Protection Bureau (CFPB) and 30 filed with the Better Business Bureau (BBB).
+They have had 36 complaints filed with the Consumer Financial Protection Bureau (CFPB) and 30 filed with the Better Business Bureau (BBB).

 In fact, there are nearly 10 cases of civil litigation involving Accelerated Financial Solutions.

 These complaints are in regard to certain violations of the Fair Debt Collection Practices Act (FDCPA).

 The violations include harassment, failing to validate debts, and reporting inaccurate information about debts.